elfeck/SGpp-wiki/Windows-(MinGW).md

 For additional remarks about building with SCons, please refer to the [Linux page](https://github.com/SGpp/SGpp/wiki/Linux-(GCC-Clang-ICC)).

-# Using SG++
+# Using SG⁺⁺
-In this section, we show how SG++ can be used as a library in other programs.
+In this section, we show how SG⁺⁺ can be used as a library in other programs.
-For C++, this includes compilation, linking, and execution of the program using SG++.
+For C++, this includes compilation, linking, and execution of the program using SG⁺⁺.
-We also show how to use SG++ from the other supported languages (Python, Java, and MATLAB).
+We also show how to use SG⁺⁺ from the other supported languages (Python, Java, and MATLAB).
 As an example application, we consider the [base quick start example](https://github.com/SGpp/SGpp/wiki/Base-quick-start-(C%E2%81%BA%E2%81%BA)) tutorial.cpp;
 however, the instructions can be analogously applied to other programs.
 Note that all examples are automatically built after each SCons run.
 Therefore, the following steps are not necessary to compile the examples;
-rather, the intent is to show the steps to build an application using SG++.
+rather, the intent is to show the steps to build an application using SG⁺⁺.
 In the following, the current directory is always <tt>base\\examples</tt> and
-<tt>C:\\PATH_TO_SGPP</tt> refers to the absolute path of the SG++ directory.
+<tt>C:\\PATH_TO_SGPP</tt> refers to the absolute path of the SG⁺⁺ directory.
-We assume that SG++ or its bindings have been successfully built before.
+We assume that SG⁺⁺ or its bindings have been successfully built before.

 ## C++
 First, compile the program